TDgraph/alx-react/0x06-React_Immutable/README.md

 - How to use the Immutable.js library to bring immutability to Javascript
 - The differences between List and Map
 - How to use Merge, Concat, and Deep Merging
-- What a lazy Seq is
+- What a lazy Seq is and how it works.